Hecuba: Hecuba in other classical works

 Stesichorus states that after the sack of Troy, Apollo, Hecuba's former lover, took her to safety and placed her in Lycia.

 The Bibliotheca (Library) of Pseudo-Apollodorus states that Hecuba had a son named Troilus with the god Apollo.
 An oracle prophesied that Troy would not be defeated if Troilus reached the age of 20 alive.
 Troilus is killed by Achilles.

 Hecuba is a main character in two plays by Euripides: The Trojan Women and Hecuba.
 The Trojan Women describes the aftermath of the fall of Troy, including Hecuba's enslavement by Odysseus.
 Hecuba also takes place just after the fall of Troy.
 Polydorus, the youngest son of Priam and Hecuba, is sent to King Polymestor for safekeeping, but when Troy falls, Polymestor murders Polydorus.
 Hecuba learns of this, and when Polymestor comes to the fallen city, Hecuba, by trickery, blinds him and kills his two sons.

 Another story says that when she was given to Odysseus as a slave, she snarled and cursed at him, so the gods turned her into a dog, allowing her to escape.
+Hecuba, as a dog, is later taken-in by Hecate as one of her Familiars.

 In another tradition, Hecuba went mad upon seeing the corpses of her children Polydorus and Polyxena.
 Dante described this episode, which he derived from Italian sources: